CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 ## Step 6

 Great!
-Now we have Miniconda installed, we have installed `libmamba` to speed up installing package dependencies, and the prompt is located in the directory where we want to install PINGMapper (e.g., `C:\Users\Cam\PythonPackages`) as indicated in the prompt.
+Now we have Miniconda installed, we are using `libmamba` to speed up installing package dependencies, and the prompt is located in the directory where we want to install PINGMapper (e.g., `C:\Users\Cam\PythonPackages`) as indicated in the prompt.
 Now we can download the latest version of PINGMapper by cloning the GitHub repository.
 We do that by issuing the following command and hitting `Enter`:

 ```
 git clone --depth 1 https://github.com/CameronBodine/PINGMapper